kubevirt/monitoring/docs/runbooks/VirtHandlerRESTErrorsHigh.md

 More than 5% of REST calls failed in `virt-handler` in the last 60 minutes.
 This alert usually indicates that the `virt-handler` pods have partially lost connection to the API server.

-This error is most frequently caused by one of the following problems:
+This error is frequently caused by one of the following problems:

-- The apiserver is overloaded, which causes timeouts.
+- The API server is overloaded, which causes timeouts.
 To verify if this is the case, check the metrics of the API server, and view its response times and overall calls.

 - The `virt-handler` pod cannot reach the API server.
 This is commonly caused by DNS issues on the node and networking connectivity issues.